-The key to this super simple dill potato salad is using baby potatoes or fingerling potatoes, which cuts the chopping and boiling time in half.
+The key to this super quick and easy potato salad is using baby potatoes or fingerling potatoes, which cuts the chopping and boiling time in half.
 Combined with mayonnaise, dill, and, shallot, it’s the perfect BBQ side dish.

 This recipe was originally posted along with these BBQ Oven Ribs, but was always a little bit of an afterthought.
 I recently paired it along with some burgers for a weeknight meal and forgot about how easy and quick it was.
 It was then that I knew this deserved it’s own spot on The Dizzy Cook!